 Philosophies that Separate Two Worlds

-In international relations, China adheres to five guiding principles: mutual respect for sovereignty and territorial integrity, non-aggression, non-interference in internal affairs, equality and mutual benefit, and peaceful coexistence.
-It advocates for international cooperation, peaceful development, global common prosperity, and the creation of a community with a shared future for humanity.
+On the global stage, China adheres to five key principles: mutual respect for sovereignty, non-aggression, non-interference, equality and mutual benefit, and peaceful coexistence.
+It promotes international cooperation, peaceful development, global common prosperity, and the creation of a community with a shared future for humanity.

 For a long time, the Chinese struggled to comprehend Western behaviors, yet they have now come to understand its underlying logic.
 Unless Western plutocrats alter their philosophical outlook, global peace remains elusive.
 This sentiment was succinctly expressed by the Chinese delegation during the Sino-US talks in Alaska: "We overestimated you and assumed you would adhere to basic diplomatic norms.
 We must clarify our stance: You lack the authority to assert dominance over China."
 Despite the potential dangers inherent in this worldview, Western plutocrats are unlikely to relinquish it.
 It may require the collapse of the existing paradigm before humanity can aspire to construct a new world.